 All vendors (licensed distributors) will have pre-committed arrival times set by the storefront's operational managers for product delivery.
-A limited access (secured) door is located on the south side of the building.
-All vendor vehicles will load and unload at the closest non-accessible parking space located approximately 45 feet from the limited access door.
+All vendor vehicles will load and unload at the closest non-accessible parking space located approximately 22 feet from the limited access door.
 Vendors would only be allowed to enter the premise while accompanied by an employee with the proper security credentials.
 The access-controlled door, product path of travel, and vehicle loading/unloading area would be under camera surveillance at all times.